Top 12 Rehab Technician Skills to Put on Your Resume

 4. EMR Software

-EMR (Electronic Medical Records) software is a digital system used by healthcare professionals, including Rehab Technicians, to store, manage, and access patients' medical histories, treatment plans, progress notes, and other critical health information, facilitating efficient and coordinated care.
+EMR (Electronic Medical Records), often used interchangeably with EHR (Electronic Health Records), is a digital system used by healthcare professionals, including Rehab Technicians, to store, manage, and access patients' medical histories, treatment plans, progress notes, and other critical health information, facilitating efficient and coordinated care.

 Why It's Important